captkirk88/monkeyspeak/wiki/Strings.md

 #### Break Down
-Monkeyspeak Strings can contain Variables, the Variable's value is converted unless a @ is at the beginning of the string.
+Monkeyspeak Strings can contain Variables, the Variable's value is converted unless a @ is at the beginning of the string, like so `{@%dontProcessMe}`.

+#### Limitations
 Strings are optionally limited to a certain amount, the default is 1000 characters.
-You can think of characters as each individual letter in the alphabet.
-Combined they would make a String that is 24 characters in length.
+Strings cannot contain inner brackets such as `{ {} }`.
+It is a limitation of the engine unfortunately.
+Strings do not support unicode characters as of v7.0.

 #### Next Up
 > :book: [Libraries](Libraries.md)